Schumann1237/schumann1237/README.md

 - Student at Universiti Utara Malaysia (Northern University of Malaysia)
 - Bachelor of Science (Decisional Science) with Honours
-- i have a huge crush on <a href="https://github.com/Phavanee"> this girl </a>
+- I have a huge crush on <a href="https://github.com/Phavanee"> this girl </a>

-My field of interest involves data, statistics, predictive and mathematical modelling.
+- My field of interest involves data, statistics, predictive and mathematical modelling.

 ### Proficient in :
 [![My Skills](https://skillicons.dev/icons?i=dotnet,py,r)](https://skillicons.dev)